w3c-cg/aikr/trust/kroftrust.md

 Distributed ledger technology sits in three distinct positions across this landscape.
 One proposal places public-chain receipts directly in scope as audit anchors.
 Another borrows ledger vocabulary for an append-only record model and disclaims blockchain and consensus mechanisms explicitly.
 A third carries no chain reference in its own text while the deployment that inspired it runs on an L2 network.
 A reader confined to charter documents would conclude that ledger infrastructure plays a marginal role in agent identity.
 Deployment evidence says otherwise.

-The knowledge-representation problem is this: these charters are formal representations of systems that do not yet exist, and the representation omits the variable that governs the represented system's behaviour.
+The knowledge-representation problem is: these charters are formal representations of systems that do not yet exist, and the representation omits the variable that governs the represented system's behaviour.
 What gets modelled is the trust relationship.
 What gets left unmodelled is the substrate the relationship depends on to hold at runtime.
 Ontologies built on the first without the second will crosswalk cleanly and interoperate poorly.

 -----
 <a id="part-i-technical-note"></a>